junxit/us-congress-bills-111/metadata.md

 - 2009-01-26 — Introduced in House
 - 2009-01-26 — Referred to the House Committee on Natural Resources.
 - 2009-01-26 — Sponsor introductory remarks on measure.
 (CR E138)
+- 2009-02-04 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2009-03-24 — Subcommittee Hearings Held.
+- 2009-04-29 — Committee Consideration and Mark-up Session Held.
+- 2009-04-29 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2009-04-29 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2009-05-14 — Placed on the Union Calendar, Calendar No. 52.
+- 2009-05-14 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-108.
+- 2009-05-14 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-108.